Vincent5201/Synthesizer-practice/README.md

 * Example configurations for Strings, Brass, and Flute-like timbres.
 * Upgraded 128-point Sine lookup table to 1024-point.
 * Add a simple UI.
-* Add a realtime version running on windows.
+* Add a realtime version (by key press) running on windows.

-> The impact of some adjustments is not entirely certain and is still under investigation.

 ## Running
 ### Original Synthesizer